skrapeit/skrape.it/README.md

 **[https://docs.skrape.it](https://docs.skrape.it)**

 ### Quick Start
 #### Installation

-All our official and stable releases will be published to [mavens central repository](https://search.maven.org/search?q=g:it.skrape%20AND%20a:skrapeit-core&core=gav).
+All our official/stable releases will be published to [mavens central repository](https://search.maven.org/search?q=g:it.skrape%20AND%20a:skrapeit-core&core=gav).

 #### Add dependency